Evengelius/angular-magazine/README.md

 # Angular | Magazine

-This is a fast-food application.
+This is a magazine application.

 ## Getting Started